 INTAKE

 Conflict Check: Is there a conflict?
 Yes

 No

 How Resolved

 Property Address:

 PID(s):

-Assessment Accoun t Number(s):
+Assessment Account Number(s):

 and all commonly used names):

 Mailing Address:

-Community Address s (if different than the a above):
+Community Address pove):

-Joint Tenants or Ter nants in Common (if ap pplicable):
+Joint Tenants or Tenants in Common (if applicable):

-- confirm with manner of te name or name(s) in which title is to be taken and the
+- confirm with clients, in writing, the name or name(s) in which title is to be taken and the manner of tenure.